-If drinking tequila in the presence of religious statues is considered blasphemous, ex-Shady Pines Saloon boys Jeremy Blackmore and Alex Dowd are committing some serious sacrilege with this homage to tequila and Mexican culture.
+If drinking tequila in the presence of religious iconography is considered blasphemous, ex-Shady Pines Saloon co-owners Jeremy Blackmore and Alex Dowd are committing some serious sacrilege with this homage to tequila and Mexican culture.

 From the street, Tio’s looks more like a brothel than a tequila bar.
 A sleazy fluorescent light hums lazily in the front window, sending a beacon of green light across Foster Street.